jndean/CTF-writeups/inCTF-2019/waRSAw/README.md

 The twist in this challenge comes from the fact that a new key is generated for every connection, and we may only request one decrypt per connection.
 Therefore we must generalise the solution.

 Convince yourself that, on step `i+1` above, the LSB oracle gives us the ability to divide the range `[0, n]` evenly into `2^i` sub-ranges and ask whether `P` lies in the lower half or upper half of any of those sub-ranges.
-Now, since we have a different `n` on each conection, our sub-ranges don't line up nicely with the ranges from the previous step.
+Now, since we have a different `n` on each connection, our sub-ranges don't line up nicely with the ranges from the previous step.
 But that's fine.

 We simply maintain a running lower and upper bound on `P`, called `L` and `U` resp.
 In each iteration, given an `n`, we compute `i` such that both these bounds lie inside one of the `2^i` even partitions of `[0, n]` and that the halfway point inside this partition lies between `L` and `U`.
 Then we request the parity of the decryption of `2^((i+1)*e) * c (mod n)`, telling us whether `P` lies above or below the midpoint, and update either our upper or lower bound accordingly.
 Thus each step we further restrict the range of possible values of `P` by half on average (well maybe not exactly due to how moduli are distributed?).
 The relevant part of one step in the attack code is shown below.